mohamedelrehan/ENAF/docs/FOUNDATION/02-What-is-ENAF.md

 ENAF is:

-- A business-driven architecture methodology
+- A business-driven enterprise transformation framework.
-- A complete enterprise network lifecycle
+- A complete enterprise network transformation lifecycle.
-- A decision-making framework
+- A practical Enterprise Architecture methodology.
-- A governance model
+- A governance and decision-making framework.
-- A planning methodology
+- A transformation planning methodology.
-- A transformation methodology
+- A programme and project alignment framework.
-- A reference architecture framework
+- An operational excellence framework.
-- A knowledge framework
+- A knowledge and best practice framework.
-- A documentation framework
+- A documentation and traceability framework.
-- A continuous improvement framework
+- A continuous improvement framework.

-It provides guidance for moving from business strategy to measurable operational outcomes.
+ENAF provides complete traceability from business strategy to measurable operational outcomes.

 ---